Frequently Asked Questions

 What should I wear to an initial session?

-Structural Integration is traditionally done with men in underwear and women in a bra or sports bra and underwear or athletic shorts.
-This allows access to wherever I may need to work during a given session.
-If you prefer to wear a camisole or a tank top, that's fine.
+Structural Integration is traditionally done with men in underwear and women in a bra or sports bra with underwear or athletic shorts.
+This allows access to areas that may need to be worked during the session.
+If you prefer to wear a camisole or tank top, that’s fine.

-For cranial sacral therapy (CST), wear comfortable clothing that allows full range of motion.
-For massage, clients are fully draped and will may disrobe to their comfort.
+For Craniosacral Therapy (CST), wear comfortable clothing that allows a full range of motion.
+For massage, clients are fully draped and may disrobe to their level of comfort.

 How does Structural Integration differ from massage or chiropractic?